Lake Formation full table access for EMR Serverless - Amazon EMR

 • Create a S3 folder at the table location s3://path/to/table/table_name using the Amazon S3 console or Amazon S3 CLI.

-• Full Table Access is supported for Hive and Iceberg tables.
-Support for Hudi and Delta tables has not yet been added.
+• Full Table Access is supported for Hive, Iceberg, Delta, and Hudi tables.

 • Full table access does not support Spark Streaming.